arnicas/interactive-vis-course/Week2/README.md

 * Styling project.
 * JS problems.
-* Data download and format issues.
+* Data download and formatting issues.

 ## Client Project Brief

 What problems did we find of interest in the brief and other data sources?
-Let's discuss.
+Let's discuss interesting data questions.

 ## Intro to High Charts